jackdignamit/Tines-SOAR-and-LimaCharlie-EDR-Automated-Incident-Response-Project/README.md

 - - -

 # Project Overview
-This is a hands-on lab environment which utilizes **Tines** as a **security orchestration, automation, and response** *(SOAR)* plaform with **LimaCharlie** as an **endpoint detection & response** *(EDR)* tool to simulate and automate incident response.
+This is a hands-on lab environment which utilizes **Tines** as a **security orchestration, automation, and response** *(SOAR)* platform with **LimaCharlie** as an **endpoint detection & response** *(EDR)* tool to simulate and automate incident response.
-A malicious program *(LaZagne)* runs on a hosted virtual machine, which will flag **LimaCharlie** to detect it and send it to our SOAR.
+A malicious program *(LaZagne)* runs on a hosted virtual machine. **LimaCharlie** detects this activity and sends the event to our SOAR system.
-Then, our SOAR triggers automated actions such as alerting Slack channels, sending emails containing analytics, and a website to optionally isolate the infected machine from the network.
+Then, our SOAR triggers automated actions, such as sending Slack alerts, emailing analytics, and presenting a website interface to optionally isolate the infected machine from the network.

 <img width="990" height="1063" alt="Screenshot 2025-11-08 143039" src="https://github.com/user-attachments/assets/2870de3a-b02e-40d6-841d-dc285ca35b26" />